cltk/cltk/docs/import_corpora.rst

 Perseus Digital Library, Greek
 ------------------------------

 A pre--compiled version of the `Perseus Digital Library  <http://www.perseus.tufts.edu/hopper/opensource/download>`_ is maintained on `GitHub <https://github.com/kylepjohnson/corpus_perseus_greek>`_.
-The CLTK can fetch a compressed files of the site's contents with:
+The CLTK can fetch these files with:

 .. code-block:: python